Why It Matters

 """

-Creates a comprehensive dashboard for analyzing thematic exposure of companies.
+Creates five separate figures for analyzing thematic exposure of companies.

 Parameters: